Creates an intermediate certificate authority (CA) certificate.

 This operation issues an intermediate certificate authority (CA) certificate from an existing root CA certificate.
 You can use the intermediate CA certificate to issue client and server certificates.

-Before you call this operation, you must call the CreateRootCACertificate operation to create a root CA certificate.
+Before calling this operation, you must call the CreateRootCACertificate operation to create a root CA certificate.

 QPS limit

-This operation has a queries per second (QPS) limit of 10 for each user.
+The queries per second (QPS) limit for this operation is 10 calls per user.
 Calls that exceed this limit are throttled.
 This may affect your business.
 Plan your calls accordingly.

 Try it now